alexmihalache/Football-Analytics-Capstone---BrainStation-Final-Project/README.md

+# Football Transfer Performance

+This is the capstone project I completed as part of the BrainStation London Data Science bootcamp.

+The aim of the project is to research whether we can predict how a football player may perform in a new team, as part of a transfer.

 | **File**                                                      | **Description**                                                                                                                                                                                         |
 |---------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Notebook 1 - Data and Tools                                   | This notebook is a simple exploration of the data and the tools provided by the SoccerAction Library.
 In this notebook I explore the actions of single match in the data set.                           |